 It turns out, that all-to-all communications (i.e. distributed data transpositions) are more highly affected by multi hop communication than, for example, all-reduce operations.
 The reason is that the latter can be accelerated by in-network computation technologies such as SHARP and further by algorithmic tricks, whereas the former can no. Therefore, it is advised to map communicators which predominantly perform all-to-all communications to lower level components and spread the all-reduce type communications over higher levels.
 To that end, we sort our leaf nodes such that all model parallel computation is as close together in the hardware as possible, spread out across a single or a few nodes at best.
-Ensemble parallelism plays a special role, as we will see below: it actually does benefit from all-to-all communications, but we nevertheless map this to a higher level than any of the model parallel in nature, and just a single all-to-all communication call is performed at the end of each step to compute the CRPS score.
+Ensemble parallelism plays a special role, as we will see below: it actually does benefit from all-to-all communications, but we nevertheless map this to a higher level than any of the model parallel communications.
+This is because most of the ensemble parallel computations are embarrassingly parallel in nature, and just a single all-to-all communication call is performed at the end of each step to compute the CRPS score.
 Therefore, it is possible to treat that parallel dimension as not performance critical in terms of communication.